elais/search-maze/README.md

         [INFO] BUILD FAILURE
         [INFO] ------------------------------------------------------------------------

+    Note the `clean`, which ensures that Maven alone (not your development environment) is compiling your code.

 ## Implement your part of the code

-Your task is to implement the constructor of `edu.uab.cis.search.maze.Solver`, filling in the `explored` and `path` fields as appropriate. **Do not modify any other classes.** You should implement this using A* search with an L1 heuristic.
+Your task is to implement the constructor of `edu.uab.cis.search.maze.Solver`, filling in the `explored` and `path` fields as appropriate. **Do not modify any other files.** You should implement this using A* search with an L1 heuristic.
 Specifically, squares should be explored with the following strategy:

 * Squares are ordered for exploration using the score `f(x) = g(x) + h(x)`, with the smallest `f(x)` squares being explored first
 * `g(x)` is the length of the path so far, from the start square to the current square, including the steps necessary to avoid obstacles